Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Dedicated custom roles with Live Response permissions

 As already described, custom roles can be created to include/exclude permissions for Live Response.
-I would recommend to have dedicated roles for assigning this sensitive permissions.
+I would recommend to having dedicated roles for assigning these sensitive permissions.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse27.png)